waveform80/picamera/docs/fov.rst

 sensor.
 It also uses a strong de-noise algorithm on captured images so that they appear higher quality.

-The still port is used by the various :meth:`~picamera.camera.PiCamera.capture` methods when their *use_video_port* parameter is ``False`` (which it is by default).
+The still port is used by the various :meth:`~PiCamera.capture` methods when their *use_video_port* parameter is ``False`` (which it is by default).

 The Video Port
 --------------

 The video port is somewhat simpler in that it never changes the camera's mode.
-The video port is used by the :meth:`~picamera.camera.PiCamera.start_recording` method (for recording video), and is also used by the various :meth:`~picamera.camera.PiCamera.capture` methods when their *use_video_port* parameter is ``True``.
+The video port is used by the :meth:`~PiCamera.start_recording` method (for recording video), and is also used by the various :meth:`~PiCamera.capture` methods when their *use_video_port* parameter is ``True``.
 Images captured from the video port tend to have a "grainy" appearance, much more akin to a video frame than the images captured by the still port (this is due to the still port using a slower, more aggressive denoise algorithm).

 The Preview Port
 ----------------

 The preview port operates more or less identically to the video port.
 The preview port is always connected to some form of output to ensure that the auto-gain algorithm can run.
-When an instance of :class:`~picamera.camera.PiCamera` is constructed, the preview port is initially connected to an instance of :class:`~picamera.renderers.PiNullSink`.
-When :meth:`~picamera.camera.PiCamera.start_preview` is called, this null sink is destroyed and the preview port is connected to an instance of :class:`~picamera.renderers.PiPreviewRenderer`.
-The reverse occurs when :meth:`~picamera.camera.PiCamera.stop_preview` is called.
+When an instance of :class:`PiCamera` is constructed, the preview port is initially connected to an instance of :class:`PiNullSink`.
+When :meth:`~PiCamera.start_preview` is called, this null sink is destroyed and the preview port is connected to an instance of :class:`~PiPreviewRenderer`.
+The reverse occurs when :meth:`~PiCamera.stop_preview` is called.

 Encoders
 --------